Check your blind spot!

 So, what is BSM in a car?

 BSM systems inform drivers when another vehicle is in their blind spot.
 Depending on your system, this could be an indicator light on the dashboard or side-view mirrors.
-BSM and blind spot warning (BSW) work together to identify a risk and warn the driver through a visual or audible chime.
+BSM and blind spot warning (BSW) system work together to identify a risk and warn the driver through a visual or audible chime.
 Some warning systems even include a seat or steering wheel rumble.

 The goal of blind spot monitoring and warning systems is to make changing lanes and merging safer.
 BSW would affect half a million (8.7%) blind zone and lane change or merge-related crashes each year, according to the National Highway Traffic Safety Administration.
 As it is now, this technology is already reducing crash rates and lessening their severity, resulting in 14% fewer lane-change crashes and 23% fewer lane change crash involvements with injuries, according to a report from the Insurance Institute for Highway Safety.